Optimal regularity and structure of the free boundary for minimizers in cohesive zone models

 After that, we prove that certain regularity properties of $u_{\scriptscriptstyle A}$ ``propagate'' to $u (\cdot, y)$.
 More precisely, for every $y \in [0, A)$ we prove that $u (\cdot, y)$ is Lipschitz continuous, that $u^+ (\cdot, y):= \max\{ u (\cdot, y), 0 \}$ is semiconvex, and that $u^- (\cdot, y):= \min\{ u (\cdot, y), 0 \}$ is semiconcave, see Lemma~\ref{Lip2}, Lemma~\ref{semiconc2}, and Lemma~\ref{semiconc3}.
 Let us mention that, to show these regularity properties, we need to assume $2 \| g'' \|_{L^{\infty}} < 1/A$.
-That is, we need the size $A$ of the stripe to be sufficiently small, once the elastic properties of the material are given.
+That is, we need the size $A$ of the strip to be sufficiently small, once the elastic properties of the material are given.
 As shown in Lemma \ref{lem:min}, under this assumption critical points are unique and therefore coincide with the global minimizer.
 We think this bound to be sharp, and this is in agreement with an explicit example given in \cite[Theorem~9.1 and Theorem~9.2]{C}, where uniqueness fails if $2 \| g'' \|_{L^{\infty}} > 1/A$.